-On this page you will find tips and suggestions for accessing resources within our women's studies collection.
-Scroll down the page for information tailored specifically to researching women's studies related topics.
-Below you will also find a list of searches that have already been performed, giving you access to scholarly search results on a variety of topics.
+On this page you will find tips and suggestions for accessing resources within our Asian studies collection.
+Scroll down the page for information tailored specifically to researching Asian studies topics.
+In the Example searches box you will also find a list of searches that have already been performed, giving you access to scholarly search results on a variety of topics.

-You can use the skills and tips presented here to access our women's studies collection.
+You can use the skills and tips presented here to access our Asian studies collection

 Need a refresher on how to search within a database?

 A subject term is a standardized word or phrase that describes a main idea in the article.

 When an article is added to a database, the database will assign subject terms to it from the database's list of subjects.
 Most articles will have from 3 to 12 subject terms.

 Each database has its own set list of subject terms.
 Subject terms may use technical jargon and odd punctuation.
 This means you won't be able to easily guess or intuit subject terms on your own.
 You will have to identify the subject terms in the database, and then use them in a search.

 If you want to see all the subject terms used in a particular database, you can search the Subject Index.